stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/entity-tree.md

 TODO: IMAGE

-You can rearrange elements using drag & drop.
+You can use it to rearrange elements using drag & drop.

-TODO: VIDEO
+TODO: IMAGE

 ## Expand or collapse all